Skip to main content

 Impact on Business Models and Value Chains

 Our Group is engaged in development projects mainly in our Residential Development Business Unit, Commercial Real Estate Business Unit and Overseas Business Unit, and we emit CO2 in various forms, from “raw materials” upstream to “use of products” downstream.
-We believe that by working in this context with construction companies to develop and introduce low-carbon materials in upstream processes, and promoting the introduction of energy-saving equipment in downstream processes, we contribute to reducing CO2 emissions throughout the supply chain, which promotes “low-carbon business” and “energy saving.”
+We believe that by working in this context with construction companies to develop and introduce low-carbon materials in upstream processes, and promoting the introduction of energy-saving equipment in downstream processes, we contribute to reducing CO2 emissions throughout the supply chain, which promotes low-carbon business and energy saving.
 We are also proactively introducing renewable energy into the properties we operate and are working to achieve decarbonization in every aspect of our business model.

 Financial Impact